App-vs-virus/covid/README.md

 # covid
 A mobile app for tracking all people who might have been in contact with infected using places of visits.
 Predicting the spread from infected to others.
+And warning those who need self-quarantine based on chain of infections from the infected.

 ## Warning: Each minute cases are increasing!
 Hurry.